SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-s3-source.md

 1. Confirm that logs are being delivered to the Amazon S3 bucket.
 1. Add an Amazon S3 Source to collect objects from your Amazon S3 bucket.
 See below for details.

-## AWS S3 Source
+## Amazon S3 Source

-When you create an AWS S3 Source, you add it to a Hosted Collector.
+When you create an Amazon Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).

 ## Rules